tariq7299/next-tutorial-app/README.md

 **Note about PPR (partial pre rendering)**
 - To use ppr you need to install the latest next@canary and not the normal next

+**A tip when using using a native form in react with many fields**

+- Tip: If you're working with forms that have many fields, you may want to consider using the entries() method with JavaScript's Object.fromEntries().
+For example: `const rawFormData = Object.fromEntries(formData.entries())`